SoftUni-Internal/interactive-content/EN/03-Exception-Handling/01-What-Are-Exceptions.md

 # Exceptions: Definition

 An exception is an event, which occurs during the execution of a program.

-When an Exception occurs the normal flow of the program is disrupted and the program terminates, which is not recommended, therefore, these exceptions are to be handled.
+When an Exception occurs the normal flow of the program is disrupted and the program terminates.
+To prevent that, these occurrences should be "handled".

-Some of the exception are caused by the user or by the programmer error, and sometimes by physical resources that have failed in some way.

 In Java exceptions are objects and have detailed information about the error.

-They allow the problematic situations to be processed at multiple levels and simplify code construction and maintenance.

 [/slide]